-\begin{remark} After choices of basepoints, the above maps define non-natural abelian group structures on quotients $\PosConc(M)/U$ (by identifying them with $\mathrm{R}^{\spin}_{n+1}(M)_U$ or with a subgroup of $\Pos^{\spin}_n(M)_U$).
-In \cite[Definition 5.7]{Xie-Yu-moduli} where $\widetilde{\PosConc(M)}$ is defined for the first time (using the full diffeomorphisms group $\Diffeo(M)$), together with a non-canonical abelian group structure depending on the choice of a basepoint.
+\begin{remark} After choices of basepoints, the above maps define non-natural abelian group structures on the quotients $\PosConc(M)/U$, by identifying them with $\mathrm{R}^{\spin}_{n+1}(M)_U$ or with a subgroup of $\Pos^{\spin}_n(M)_U$.
+In \cite[Definition 5.7]{Xie-Yu-moduli} the set $\widetilde{\PosConc(M)}$ is defined for the first time (using the full group $\Diffeo(M)$), together with a non-canonical abelian group structure depending on the choice of a basepoint.
 This group structure coincide with the one we are using, as shown in \cite[Proposition 4.1]{XieYuZeidler}.